 Note: See the section on Interaction Authoring Tools for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.

-3. Copy and paste, or type in, the text within which the Hottexts will be presented.
+3. Copy and paste, or type in, the text which will contain the Hottexts.

 The test-taker will choose the best option or options from the Hottext elements which answer the question.